 7. Describe yourself of tell me about yourself?

 You might want to say hard worker, quick and eager learner, pays attention to detail.
 I am versatile and can perform well in many kinds of positions.
 Basically, I am an experienced and flexible person and can be successful at any kind of work.
 Describe yourself as outgoing, hardworking, dependable, eager to learn and grow professionally, etc. Fast paced & quick learner.
 This question is usually asked in order to gauge how a person perceives himself.
 Just be honest.
 Talk about your strengths.
 Mention an instance when you used your conflict resolution skills or selling skills or whatever.

-8. How to answer a difficult question the employer has no question asking?
+8. How to answer a difficult question the employer has no business asking?